-- Obtain the Withdrawal From College form in the Registrar's Office. - Schedule an appointment with the school dean or department chair to discuss academic options.
-Depending on the point in the semester, the student may choose to withdraw without academic record or to take grades of "W" in all courses or to pursue grades of "I" in all courses. - Schedule an appointment with the Bursar's Office to discuss the financial ramifications of the different academic options to determine which option will be the best choice financially.
-The student may be referred to the Financial Aid Office for additional discussion. - File the completed Withdrawal From College form in the Registrar's Office.
+- Schedule an appointment with the school dean or department chair to discuss academic options.
+Depending on the point in the semester, the student may choose to withdraw without academic record or to take grades of "W" in all courses or to pursue grades of "I" in all courses. - Schedule an appointment with Student Accounts to discuss the financial ramifications of the different academic options to determine which option will be the best choice financially.
+The student may be referred to the Financial Aid Office for additional discussion. - Submit the completed Withdrawal From College form.